-Each term, the Graduate Academic Performance Group evaluates the academic progress of each graduate student.
-Upon recommendation from the department or program and concurrence by the GAPG of a student’s failure to make satisfactory progress toward degree objectives, the student may be denied permission to continue.
+Each term, the Graduate Academic Performance Group (GAPG) evaluates the academic progress of each graduate student.
+Upon notice from the department or program, and concurrence by the GAPG, of a student’s failure to make satisfactory progress toward degree objectives, the student may be denied permission to continue.
+(See Graduate academic standards).

-Normally, such an action is preceded by a formal Dean’s warning, which demands substantial improvement in performance.
-The Dean’s warning is usually preceded by a “U” grade for thesis research or a pattern of unacceptable academic or research performance.
+Normally, such an action is preceded by a formal Dean’s Warning, which demands substantial improvement in performance.
+The Dean’s Warning is usually preceded by a “U” grade for thesis research, or a pattern of unacceptable academic or research performance.
 (See guidelines for faculty and student, department, and Institute roles).